-The Title IX Officer will begin a Formal investigation when they decide not to close a report after their initial assessment and either (i) Alternative Resolution and Other Inquiry are not appropriate, or (ii) the parties do not agree to participate in Alternative Resolution or it ends before they agree on terms.
-The Title IX Officer may coordinate the investigation with other offices, depending on the identities of the Complainant and Respondent (that is, faculty, other academic appointees, staff, or students.)
+The Title IX Officer will begin a Formal Investigation when they decide not to close a report after their initial assessment, the alleged conduct is not DOE-Covered Conduct, and either (i) Alternative Resolution and Other Inquiry are not appropriate, or (ii) the parties do not agree to participate in Alternative Resolution or it ends before they agree on terms.
+In both Formal Investigations and DOE Grievance Process investigations:

+The Title IX Officer may coordinate the investigation with other offices, depending on the identities of the Complainant and Respondent (that is, faculty, other academic appointees, staff, or students).

-If the Complainant does not want a Formal Investigation, the Title IX Officer will seriously consider this preference.
+If the Complainant does not want an investigation, the Title IX Officer will seriously consider this preference.
 However, the Title IX Officer may determine an investigation is necessary to mitigate a risk to the campus community.
-If the Title IX Officer begins a Formal Investigation despite the Complainant's request, the Title IX Officer will provide the Complainant with all information required by this Policy unless the Complainant states in writing that they do not want it.
+If the Title IX Officer begins an investigation despite the Complainant's request, the Title IX Officer will provide the Complainant with all information required by this Policy unless the Complainant states in writing that they do not want it.

-If the Title IX Officer does not begin a Formal Investigation, they will inform the Complainant that this limits possible remedies.
-The Title IX Officer will nonetheless provide measures as appropriate and consistent with Complainant's privacy and the absence of a Formal Investigation.
+If the Title IX Officer does not begin an investigation, they will inform the Complainant that this limits possible remedies.
+The Title IX Officer will nonetheless provide Mitigating Measures as appropriate and consistent with Complainant's privacy and the absence of an investigation.

-When the Title IX Officer begins a Formal Investigation, they will give the parties a written summary of the allegations, the procedures that will be followed, available resources, and this Policy.
+When the Title IX Officer begins an investigation, they will give the parties a written summary of the allegations, an explanation of their rights, the procedures that will be followed, available resources, and this Policy.
+While the parties have the right to identify evidence and witnesses, the University bears the burden of proof and of gathering evidence sufficient to reach a determination regarding responsibility.